ARgorithm/toolkit/docs/docs/tutorials/config.md

 </div>

-In this example, we have defined input keyword `f` as a `float` which has no range constraints.
+In this example, we have defined an input keyword `f` as a `float` which has no range constraints.
 Ranges in `FLOAT` works similar to `INT`.

 ```json hl_lines="8"
 {!../../examples/sample.config.json!}